Medically Reviewed by Renee A. Alli, MD on February 11, 2021

-Someone's posted the name of the guy you like on your Facebook page.
+Someone's posted the name of the guy you like on Instagram.
 Half of your school has probably seen it.

-What to do: Limit Facebook to good friends only.
+What to do: Limit access to your Instagram or other social media account to good friends only.
 Change your privacy settings so only they can see or post on your page.
 If kids from school are bothering you online, block them and tell your parents and principal.